 To provide an initial indication that personal and collective allocation channels are empirically distinct constructs, we consider the pairwise correlations of allocation decisions to the out-group member across channel types.
 All correlations are positive and statistically significant, suggesting a stable underlying disposition toward out-group giving.
-The correlations between the personal vehicle and the collective general and public service channels are ρ = 0.761 and ρ = 0.714, respectively, while the correlation between the two collective channels is higher, at ρ = 0.789.
+The correlations between the personal channel and the collective general and public service channels are ρ = 0.761 and ρ = 0.714, respectively, while the correlation between the two collective channels is higher, at ρ = 0.789.
 These correlations indicate that although allocation preferences are positively aligned across channels, they are not perfectly substitutable.

 2.2.
-Private and collective channels and the distinct normative layers of universalism
+Private and Collective Channels of Universalism and the Private and Public Spheres

-Our assumption is that the allocation channels in the survey elicit distinct normative layers of universalism within individuals: a private orientation - what individuals endorse for themselves - and a public orientation - what they endorse for society.
+Our assumption is that the allocation channels in the survey elicit distinct normative layers of universalism within individuals: a private orientation-what individuals endorse for themselves-and a public orientation-what they endorse for society.
 To test this, we incorporate two behavioral tasks in the experimental design, each mapping onto one of these spheres.
 If the distinction is meaningful, the corresponding universalism measures should differentially predict behavior across the private and public domains.

 Specifically, we implement two established tasks.
 First, a six-item Social Value Orientation (SVO) task following Murphy et al. (2011), which presents respondents with six dictator-like monetary allocation choices involving personal transfers to a randomly selected recipient.
 The resulting SVO angle serves as a validated measure of private prosociality: the higher the angle, the more prosocial the individual.
 Second, a standard public goods game, which captures cooperative behavior in a public setting.
-This dual-task design allows us to test whether private and collective universalism differentially predict behavior across normative domains, as posited by our framework.
+This dual-task design allows us to test whether private and collective universalism differentially predict behavior across spheres, as posited by our framework.

-We standardize our three universalism measures - personal universalism, general collective universalism, and healthcare-specific collective universalism - into z-scores and include them simultaneously as predictors in our behavioral regressions.
+We standardize our three universalism measures-personal universalism, general collective universalism, and healthcare-specific collective universalism-into z-scores and include them simultaneously as predictors in our behavioral regressions.
 This specification allows us to interpret each coefficient as the effect of a one-standard-deviation increase in the corresponding universalism measure and directly compare their relative explanatory power within a unified model.
 We conduct pairwise estimations, each time including the personal measure alongside one of the collective measures to isolate their independent associations.

 Table 1 reports the results.
-As expected, only personal universalism significantly predicts the SVO angle, consistent with its role in capturing interpersonal prosociality in the private sphere.
-By contrast, both personal and general collective universalism are significantly associated with behavior in the public goods game.
+As expected, only personal universalism significantly predicts the SVO angle-consistent with its role in capturing interpersonal prosociality in the private sphere-while both personal and general collective universalism are significantly associated with behavior in the public goods game.
 Strikingly, their effects go in opposite directions: higher private universalism increases contributions, whereas higher collective universalism reduces them.
-Alternatively stated, individuals who exhibit stronger preference for universalism with the collective channel have a weaker "spontaneous" propensity for direct contribution in the public good game.
+Put differently, an increase in collective universalism is associated with lower personal contributions to collective welfare in the public goods game.
 One potential explanation is that the public layer crowds out personal contributions to collective welfare by shifting perceived responsibility onto public institutions (Athias 2025).
-The healthcare-specific collective measure, by contrast, shows limited independent explanatory power.
-This may be because both behavioral tasks involve general monetary transfers, making them more closely aligned with the personal and general collective measures.
+The healthcare-specific collective measure, by contrast, shows limited independent explanatory power, likely because both behavioral tasks involve general monetary transfers, making them more closely aligned with the personal and general collective channels.

-Table 1: Private and Collective Universalism Predict Behavior Differently Across Private and Public Domains
+Table 1: Private vs. Collective Universalism Predict and Behavior in Private and Public Domains